archershot/LinkNet/README.md

 ```

 ## Getting Started
+We provide a demo script and a sample scan.
+Please download our [pretrained weight](https://drive.google.com/file/d/113MLmm3Z02NOVQZrzaEGowRll-_lgoxc/view?usp=sharing) and move it to folder weights.
-We provide a demo script and sample, you can run the results as:
+Then, you can run the results as:
 ```bash
 unzip sample.zip
 python demo.py --dataroot ./sample/scenenet/0 --use_dhac